Microbiome-Diversity-Inspector/Microbiome-Diversity-Inspector/README.md

 + The server will not send AJAX requests to One Codex's exposed URL endpoints if there is a proxy connection enabled in the browser.
 Since the desktop application is an [Electron](https://electronjs.org) wrapper over the web application, hence this limitation also holds for the desktop application as well.

+# Aim of the Project

++ The current paper reports that there are many more information that can be discovered from a microbiome sample.
+Microbiome Diversity Inspector can be used to highlight about the diversity of microbiome community in various materials found over different regions.
+The inclusion of other new algorithms in this platform can lead to interesting discoveries which may prove very beneficial to mankind

 # Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->